Feo's Stuff

 The movie opens with an old man going to investigate a strange light at the manor house nearby, and encountering an evil wizard – and sudden death.
 It’s at this point that Harry Potter (Daniel Radcliffe: All the Harry Potter movies) is awakened from a troubled sleep, and we understand that the vision we’ve just seen was Harry’s dream.
 But was it just a dream, or was it something more?
 It’s an ominous moment which helps to set the tone from the first.

-As the story unfolds, Harry is once again thrust into danger.
-Someone has entered Harry’s name in the dangerous Tri-Wizard Tournament, and has made sure that his name was selected as one of the champions.
 With the help of his friends Ron (Rupert Grint: All the Harry Potter movies) and Hermione (Emma Watson: All the Harry Potter movies), Harry tries to survive the three dangerous challenges intact, while also dealing with the everyday (and yet still difficult) task of growing up.
 And all the while, as Harry struggles with schoolwork, friends, the tournament, and that same recurring dream, there is an ominous feel in the air, the threat of something dark and deadly, rising from the hidden depths.

 HARRY POTTER AND THE GOBLET OF FIRE is a thoroughly enjoyable movie to watch.
 The screenplay tries to keep a balance between important character-building scenes and the dynamic action sequences, and does a good job.
-For example, Harry’s first task of the Tri-Wizard Tournament has him facing off with a fire-breathing dragon, armed with just his wits and his wand.
-There’s a lot of excitement.
+For example, Harry's first task of the Tri-Wizard Tournament has him facing off with a fire-breathing dragon, armed with just his wits and his wand.
+There's a lot of excitement.
 But later on, he also has to face a more daunting task – asking someone out to the Yule Ball.
-There’s a particularly amusing scene, where Harry and Ron are discussing the matter during a test in Professor Snape’s (Alan Rickman: DOGMA, all the Harry Potter movies) class.
+There's a particularly amusing scene, where Harry and Ron are discussing the matter during a test in Professor Snape's (Alan Rickman: DOGMA, GALAXY QUEST, all the Harry Potter movies) class.

 The characters of this series are not timeless, ageless, forever-children – they’re growing up and maturing.
 They’re teenagers now, and they have a lot of teenager-type problems.
 During the film, Harry has a crush on a classmate named Cho (Katie Leung).
 Watching his awkward moments with her is amusing, rather sweet, and utterly believable.
 The fight between Hermione and Ron at the Yule Ball, the argument between best friends Harry and Ron, these are all real kinds of situations that happen to teenagers everywhere.
 It’s this touch of realism that adds to the character development of Harry and his friends.